-Garcia, Galuska & DeSousa was established in 1975 as a Civil, Plumbing and Fire Protection Engineering Firm.
-Throughout the past 30 plus years, the firm has increased in size and services.
-The firm now offers a full line of engineering services including Civil, Plumbing, Fire Protection, HVAC, Electrical & Technology.
+Garcia, Galuska & DeSousa, Inc. was established in 1975 as a Civil, Plumbing and Fire Protection Engineering Firm.
+Over the last 31 years, the firm has increased in size and range and today offers a full line of engineering services in the areas of Civil, Plumbing, Fire Protection, HVAC, Energy Modeling, Electrical, Security and Technology systems engineering.

-In addition, our talented and experienced engineers, project managers, principals and support staff demonstrate our determination and commitment to excellence.
+Our experienced and dedicated team of engineers, project managers, principals, and support staff strive to consistently demonstrate our determination and commitment to excellence.

-Our firm is a SDO certified MBE in the state of Massachusetts.
+Our firm is a SDO certified PBE in the state of Massachusetts.

 Garcia, Galuska & DeSousa, Inc. provided Plumbing, Fire Protection, HVAC, Electrical, and Communications design for the new Concord-Carlisle High School.